RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 ### To Prevent Death or Bodily Harm

 Old Rule 1.6(b)(1) required IMMINENT death or serious bodily harm.
-The new rule requires REASONABLY CERTAIN death or serious bodily harm.
+The new rule requires *reasonably certain* death or serious bodily harm.

-Note, so far, this exception has NOT been interpreted to cover the prevention of serious mental anguish or psychological trauma.
+Note, so far, this exception has *not* been interpreted to cover the prevention of serious mental anguish or psychological trauma.
 Consider an example from [RLGL &sect; 60:][RLGL-60]

 > Lawyer is appointed to represent Client,
 > a person who has been accused of murder.